artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Once you have a working AtoM installation, you can configure dip upload between Archivematica and Atom.
 The basic steps are:

-* update atom dip upload configuration in the Archivematica dashboard
+* Update atom dip upload configuration in the Archivematica dashboard

-* confirm atom-worker is configured on the Atom server (copy the atom- worker.conf file from atom source to /etc/init/)
+* Confirm atom-worker is configured on the Atom server (copy the atom- worker.conf file from atom source to /etc/init/)

-* enable the Sword Plugin in the AtoM plugins page
+* Enable the Sword Plugin in the AtoM plugins page

-* enable job scheduling in the AtoM settings page (AtoM version 2.1 or lower only)
+* Enable job scheduling in the AtoM settings page (AtoM version 2.1 or lower only)

-* confirm gearman is installed on the AtoM server
+* Confirm gearman is installed on the AtoM server

-* configure ssh keys to allow rsync to work for the archivematica user, from the Archivematica server to the Atom server
+* Configure ssh keys to allow rsync to work for the archivematica user, from the Archivematica server to the Atom server

-* start gearman on the Atom server
+* Start gearman on the Atom server

-* start the atom worker on the AtoM server
+* Start the atom worker on the AtoM server

 :ref:`Back to the top <installation>`